johnmathews/johnmathews.github.io.old/content/articles/20170428_pelican_blog.md

 ### Assets

 Before I started working with Pelican, minifying css and JavaScript would have seemed totally beyond me.
-But once [Pingdom](https://tools.pingdom.com/) and googles [Pagespeed](https://developers.google.com/speed/pagespeed/insights/) started criticising me for my multiple .css files, I decided to see what could be done.
+But once [Pingdom](https://tools.pingdom.com/) and Googles [Pagespeed](https://developers.google.com/speed/pagespeed/insights/) started criticising me for my multiple .css files, I decided to see what could be done.
 As with all these plugins, you can get it from Github and the readme is clear and accurate.

 ## Conclusion

-Im super happy wth the websites design and functionality.
+I'm super happy wth the websites design and functionality.
 It's designed the way I want it, and I've learnt a ton of useful stuff along the way.